Living with cutaneous lymphoma and understanding the treatment options available can be overwhelming.

 Your response to treatment may change over time.

-Biologic therapy is a kind of systemic targeted therapy that works with the body’s normal cell functions to fight cancer.
+Biologic therapy is a kind of targeted therapy that works with the body’s normal cell functions to fight cancer.
 These drugs repair, stimulate, or enhance the action of the patient’s healthy immune cells.
 Specific biologic agents target specific characteristics of cancer cells.

 Stem Cell Transplantation